MLB Trade Rumors: Zach Britton To Boston Red Sox, Orioles Eye Top Prospect Michael Chavis, Local Report Says

 “When I found out about this, I actually said, ‘Are you sure you called the right person?'”
 Chavis told the site.
 “Cause I was like, ‘There’s no way.
 There’s absolutely no way.'”

-The Chicago Cubs, New York Yankees, Cleveland Indians, Atlanta Braves and several other teams have also shown interest in acquiring Britton, according to FanCred Sports correspondent Jon Heyman.
+The Chicago Cubs, New York Yankees, Cleveland Indians, Atlanta Braves, and several other teams have also shown interest in acquiring Britton, according to FanCred Sports correspondent Jon Heyman.